Mastermind (board game): Algorithms and strategies

-Before asking for a best strategy of the codebreaker one has to define what is the meaning of "best": The minimal number of moves can be analyzed under the conditions of worst and average case and in the sense of a minimax value of a zero-sum game in game theory.
+The best strategy for the codebreaker gives the minimal number of moves for worst and average case and in the sense of a minimax value of a zero-sum game in game theory.

-Best strategies with four pegs and six colors
+Best strategies with four holes and six colors

-With four pegs and six colors, there are 64 = 1,296 different patterns (allowing duplicate colors).
+With four holes and six colors, there are 64 = 1,296 different patterns (allowing duplicate colors but not blanks).

 Worst case: Five-guess algorithm

-In 1977, Donald Knuth demonstrated that the codebreaker can solve the pattern in five moves or fewer, using an algorithm that progressively reduces the number of possible patterns.
+In 1976, Donald Knuth demonstrated that the codebreaker can solve the pattern in five moves or fewer, using an algorithm that progressively reduces the number of possible patterns.